Graduate Course Catalog 2015-2016

 Graduate Student Senate

 The Graduate Student Senate (GSS) provides a collective voice for the more than 2,000 graduate students who form an integral part of the University community.
 The representative structure of the GSS comprises representatives from each college and on-campus housing unit.
 GSS representatives advocate for graduate students at the USNH Board of Trustees and on various University boards and committees.
-The GSS also promotes the graduate student community through sponsoring professional development opportunities and social events.
+The GSS also promotes the graduate student community by sponsoring professional development opportunities and social events.

 Communication to Students

-University Communications are sent to students through the following channels:
+University communications are sent to students through the following channels:

-Students receive billing statements, register, view grades, student accounts, and financial aid awards through Webcat, a part of MyUNH (Blackboard).
+Students receive billing statements, register, and view grades, student accounts, and financial aid awards through Webcat, a part of MyUNH (Blackboard).

 Important notifications are sent to students by many departments and offices via a UNH e-mail address that is assigned by the University.
 Students are responsible for checking this e-mail address on a regular basis.